Frequently Asked Questions

 Our chocolates are free of hydrogenated oils and trans fats.

 Our standard milk chocolate has 34% cocoa, and our standard dark chocolate has 54%.
-Our Select Origin chocolates contain the highest cocoa content, ranging from 70% to 80% cocoa content.
+Our organic line ranges from a 38% milk chocolate up to 72% dark.
+And our Blue Bandana Chocolate Bars contain the highest cocoa content, ranging from 75% to 82% cocoa content.

 Our dark chocolate is both kosher and milk-free, containing only cocoa mass, sugar, cocoa butter (which is not a milk derivative), soy lecithin, and vanilla.
 We do not add milk to our dark chocolate.
 All dark chocolate and dark chocolate mint items (bars, hearts, squares, and coins), as well as the dark chocolate almond bars and dark chocolate squares, are dairy-free. *Please note: these items are manufactured in the same factory, and with the same equipment, as our products which contain milk products.
 Equipment is cleaned between products, but we cannot guarantee that any product is entirely free of minute traces of dairy.